denten-books/plain-text/1-chapter.md

-to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be encountered again as a *simulation*.
+to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be reconstructed again as a *simulation*.

 Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
 Where a book is a just a book, the